maximum-power41/Balancing-For-Better/README.md

 * Make lingering potions made with bottles of honey instead of dragon's breath.
 * Make villager trades stay the same per villeger profession instance.
 (No more rerolling a villager's trades by breaking their "job site" block.)

-*Note: Raodmap is subject to change.*
+*Note: Roadmap is subject to change.*